AssalaMohsen/SocialNetwork-Laravel/README.md

 - Added a pop-up flash message when a user publishes a tweet or follows someone.
 - display the number of remaining characters allowed when writing a tweet.
 - Allow tweets to be deleted.
-- Add support for notifications.
+- Added support for notifications.

 ## How to use
 - Clone the repository with git clone